Akalchi/filminClone/README.md

 # Hi Everyone!
 We're the Reactvolutionaries team!  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35">

-## We have create a clone of the Filmin page
+## We have cloned the Filmin web site based os requirements by our client.

 ## Status: in progresss ⏳

+## Requeriments
+- Develop a Single Page Application with React that offer us:

+    - A movie carrousel organized by lists
+    - Atractive Figma-based design
+    - Key features like a main carrousel and detail views interacting with movies

 ## Authors